 Nobles and smallfolk alike can participate in a variety of pastimes for their entertainment.

 Children play with toys (e.g., puppets, barrel hoops, blocks, carved wooden statues, and dolls) or play a variety of games.
-Noble born children, especially when they grow older, are expected to train several skills for their entertainment.
+Noble born children, especially when they grow older, are expected to train in several skills for their entertainment as well as general education.
+Both boys and girls learn to ride horses.
 Girls are taught womanly arts, which include sewing, embroidering, dancing, singing, writing poetry, or playing musical instruments (e.g., the high harp or the bells).
-From a certain age onwards, boys begin to train more martial skills.
-Usually starting at a young age, boys are trained with spear, sword, and shield, as well as riding horses.
+From a certain age and onwards, boys begin to train in martial skills.
+Usually starting at a young age, boys are trained with spear, sword, and shield.
 Younger boys train with wooden swords.
 By the time boys are twelve, they have often been training at arms for years.

 Places adults might like to visit for their entertainment include taverns and brothels.
 Most nobles are literate, and therefore might prefer to spend their times reading books.
-Nobles might prefer to sail for their pleasure, or simply taking a ride.
+Nobles might prefer to sail for their pleasure, or simply take a horse ride, sometimes to pick flowers or feast outdoors.
+Both adults and children, noble and smallfolk, enjoy swimming in lakes, rivers, pools, and moats.

 - See also: List of known games